wulfgarpro/trains/README.md

 Implementation:
 ---------------

 At it's core, Trains is a Directed Graph (Digraph) with an Adjacency List implementation.
 Trains was written entirely in JavaScript using the Node.js runtime.
 I chose a command line application with strictly synchronous functions to demonstrate JavaScript's ability to run as a systems language.
 I followed TDD principles, focusing mainly on KISS and the single responsibility principle.
+Git and GitHub were used for versioning, and Wercker was used for CI.
 I did not deviate from JavaScript's classical inheritance model.

 ### Design choices and assumptions: